-This Article is the first sustained economic analysis of personal jurisdiction.
+This article is the first sustained economic analysis of personal jurisdiction.
 It argues that plaintiffs should be able to sue where they purchased a product which caused injury.
 Such a rule allows manufacturers to set prices which take into account the quality of the forum state's courts.
-If the courts are biased against out-of-state corporations, have overly generous judges or juries, or apply substantive law which is excessively pro-consumer, manufacturers can, through contracts with distributors and retailers, charge a higher price to consumers in that state.
-This prevents judges and juries from engaging in interstate redistribution and gives states an incentive to provide efficient substantive rules and adjudicative institutions.
-In contrast, a rule which requires suit in a place more fully under the control of the defendant-such as the place of manufacture or the location of the distributor-would encourage manufacturers to select inefficiently pro-defendant jurisdictions for their activities.
-Because consumers are unlikely to know where products are manufactured or distributed and are unlikely to be able to evaluate the quality of the law in those states, it is implausible to think that the market would give manufacturers incentives to locate their jurisdiction-triggering activities in states with efficient laws and institutions.
-This analysis is particularly important because the Supreme Court has recently deadlocked on personal jurisdiction in product liability cases.
+If the courts are biased against out-of-state corporations, have overly generous judges or juries, or apply substantive law which is excessively promanufacturerscan, throughcontractsdistributors and retailers, charge a higher price to consumers in that state.
+This prevents judges and juries from engaging in inter-state redistribution and gives states an incentive to provide efficient substantive rules and adjudicative institutions. contrast, a rule which required suit in a place more fully under the control of the defendant - such as the place of manufacture or the location of the distributor - would encourage manufacturers to select inefficiently pro-defendant jurisdictions for their Because consumers are unlikely to know where activities. products are manufactured or distributed and are unlikely to be able to evaluate the quality of the law in those states, it is implausible to think that the market will give manufacturers incentives to locate their jurisdiction-triggering activities in states with efficient laws and institutions.
+This analysis is particularly important, because the Supreme Court has recently deadlocked on personal jurisdiction in product liability cases.

 ^{} Charles L. and Ramona I. Hilliard Professor of Law and History, USC Law School. dklerman@law.usc.edu. www.klerman.com.
-The author thanks Scott Altman, Ronen Avraham, Robert Bone, Dustin Buehler, Paul Carrington, David Cruz, Muti Gulati, Eric Helland, Allan Ides, Ehud Kamar, Louis Kaplow, Chimène Keitner, Kimberly Krawiec, Richard Posner, Barak Richman, Steven Shavell, Neil Siegel, Carolyn Sissoko, Kathryn Spier, James Spindler, Alan Sykes, Stephen Yeazell, attendees at the 2012 annual meeting of the American Law & Economics Association, and workshop participants at Duke, Haifa University, Harvard, Hebrew University, Tel Aviv University, University of Texas, and USC Law Schools for their comments and suggestions.
+The author thanks Scott Altman, Paul Carrington, David Cruz, Muti Gulati, Eric Helland, Allan Ides, Ehud Kamar, Louis Kaplow, Chimène Keitner, Kimberly Krawiec, Richard Posner, Barak Richman, Neil Siegel, Carolyn Sissoko, Kathryn Spier, Alan Sykes, Stephen Yeazell, and participants in Faculty Workshops at Duke and USC Law Schools for their comments and suggestions.